t0mm4rx/libftdestructor/ReadMe.md

 # Libftdestructor

-The purpose of tis script is to force the project libft2019 of school 42 to segfault or sigabort.
+The purpose of this script is to force the project libft2019 of school 42 to segfault or sigabort.

 **Warning !**